galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 {: .hands_on}

 Galaxy should now be accessible over port :8080, again try connecting to your VM now and checking that Galaxy is working.
+Note that the welcome page is broken, this is a known issue, and a good reminder to write your own :)

 ### NGINX